knpuniversity/symfony2-series/knpu/episode1/installation.md

 # Downloading & Configuration

 ***SEEALSO
 This tutorial has been upgraded!
-Check out the [Symfony 3 Installation][Symfony 3 Installation]
+Check out the [Symfony 3 Installation][Symfony 3 Installation].
 ***

 Ok, let's get Symfony downloaded and setup.
 Head over to [symfony.com](http://symfony.com/) and